vittoriopipoli/TamingMambas/README.md

-# Taming Mambas for Voxel Level3D Medical Image Segmentation
+# Accurate 3D Medical Image Segmentation with Mambas
-Repository for the paper "Taming Mambas for Voxel Level3D Medical Image Segmentation"
+Repository for the paper "Accurate 3D Medical Image Segmentation with Mambas"